 Hypoxia-tolerance in pikas (Genus Ochotona)

-My research investigates the mechanisms underlying species tolerance of extreme environments, focusing on pika (genus Ochotona).
-There are 30 pika species, each occupying a unique elevational range between 0 - 6400 m with at least 14 species inhabiting elevations above 4000 m.
+My research investigates the mechanisms underlying hypoxia tolerance in pika (genus Ochotona).
+There are 30 pika species, each occupying a unique elevational range between 0 - 6400 meters with at least 14 species inhabiting elevations above 4000 m.
 Limited oxygen at high elevation stresses aerobic metabolism, and unique adaptations to this environment have been found in every high-elevation species studied to date.
 However, there is still much to learn about how pikas are capable of tolerating the extreme hypoxia of their high-elevation habitat.
-Additionally, climate change is causing many pika species to shift their ranges up in elevation.
-Through the utilization of museum tissue samples, extensive field work in the Indian Himalayas, and the only captive colony of pikas in the world, I have investigated hypoxia tolerance in pikas from three different angles: (1) molecular evolution in mitochondrial candidate genes; (2) variation in gene expression along an elevational gradient within a population; and (3) plasticity in gene expression within an individual in response to hypoxia.
+Additionally, pikas are extremely vulnerable to climate change and are moving to higher elevations at a rapid rate in response to increasing temperatures.
+I hope that greater knowledge regarding their hypoxia-tolerance will offer insights into how flexible they may be in what elevations they occupy in the future as they experience further climate change induced range shifts.
+To assess the mechanisms underlying extreme hypoxia-tolerance that we see in many pika species, I have: (1) analyzed museum samples and field-collected samples to consider genetic adaptations in candidate genes by comparing species from different elevations from across the pika phylogeny; (2) established a field site in Himachal Pradesh, India, to sample pikas from 3600 - 5000 meters to address variation in gene expression along an elevational gradient within a population; and (3) conducted an experimental study utilizing the only captive population of pikas in the world in order to assess plasticity in gene expression within an individual in response to hypoxia.

 Evolution and conservation of the Solenodon, an endangered venomous mammal